ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 Question: if sibling glue from the same delegating zone does not fit into the response, should we also recommend or require that TC=1 be set?

+   *COMMENT DW 20210715: from today's call we settled on requring TC=1 if not all glue, including sibling glue, doesn't fit.*

 ##  Example three: Cross Zone Sibling Glue

+   *COMMENT DW 20210715: I think this section/example should be removed.*

    Here is a more complex example of sibling glue that lives in another zone, but is required to resolve a circular dependency in